Samsung/tizen-docs/docs/application/native/guides/multimedia/media-content.md

 # Media Content

 You can get information about media content from the metadata in the content, such as an ID3 or MP4 tag.
-You can obtain or update data from the media database, which stores metadata for the media files (such as images, videos, and audio) on the device.
+You can obtain or update data from the media database, which stores metadata for the media files (such as images, videos, books, and audio) on the device.

 **Figure: Media content of the device**